My Cambridge Application¶

 My Cambridge Application supports the display of service alert messages, to target one or more pages and/or user groups with information relevant to any ongoing live service issues.

-For more information on how to configure these alerts, see alerts in the
+For more information on how to configure these alerts, see

 - Admissions Portal: High-Level Specification